erned98/xfce4-dots-mx/README.md

-# xfce4-dots
+# xfce4-dots-mx
-Kali-inspired Xfce setup for all distros possible.
+Kali-inspired Xfce setup with tweaks for MX Linux.